 Scrapyard

-Scrapyard’s plane boneyard settings makes for a unique and fun setting to do battle in, so many players are stoked for its return.
+Scrapyard’s plane boneyard settings makes for a unique and fun setting to do battle in, so many players welcome its return.
 With several accessible plane parts and warehouses, Scrapyard can be chaotic thanks to all the different paths through it.

 Skidrow